danielmerbet/driver_attribution_fdom/README.md

 ## Metadata (Dublin Core)

 Below is a metadata description for this repository using the **Dublin Core** metadata standard.
-The Dublin Core Metadata Element Set is a widely adopted, generic schema for describing digital resources. :contentReference[oaicite:0]{index=0}
+The [Dublin Core Metadata Element Set](https://www.dublincore.org/specifications/dublin-core/dces/) is a widely adopted, generic schema for describing digital resources.

 | Dublin Core Element | Value |
 |---|---|